noahbutcher97/FBX_Tool/docs/testing/MOCK_SETUP_PATTERNS.md

 9. **Patch at source** - Always patch where functions are defined, not where they're imported
 10. **Array operations matter** - Match production code's choice of np.gradient vs np.diff
 11. **Scene manager pattern** - Mock get_scene_manager(), not load_fbx(); verify release(), not Destroy()
+12. **pytest-qt for GUI tests** - Use qtbot.addWidget() for all Qt widgets; never mock PyQt6 at module level
+13. **Test behavior not implementation** - Avoid testing "method A calls method B with parameters X"; test outcomes instead